-Before setting a KMC Conquest Airflow Measurement System's parameters in AFMS, ensure that the Prerequisites on page 3 have been met.
+Before setting an AFMS's parameters in AFMS, ensure that the Prerequisites on page 3 have been met.

 Caution: Select the appropriate application on the AFMS controller before configuring other settings.
 Changing applications after configuration will restore most parameters to their defaults.
-See "Selecting an Application" in the KMC Conquest AFMS NetSensor Application Guide, found on any AFMS controller's product page.
+See "Selecting an Application" in the AFMS NetSensor Application Guide, found on any AFMS controller's product page.